McGill-DMaS/Kam1n0-Community/documentation/ida-pro-plugin.md

 ### The Text-Diff View

-The Text-Diff View tries to fully ally two assembly functions using a basic string comparison algorithm.
+The Text-Diff View tries to fully align two assembly functions using a basic string comparison algorithm.
 It is useful to compare two functions with a high degree of similarity.
-The lines with a red background mean deletion; while the ones with a green background mean addition.
+The lines with a red background mean deletion while the ones with a green background mean addition.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9868058/448e88c0-5b42-11e5-97b5-fd5a857d45c4.png)

 ### The Clones View

 The Clones View lists different cloned subgraphs and compares their differences.
-The panel below two text views lists these cloned subgraphs as cloned groups.
+The panel below the two text views lists the cloned subgraphs as cloned groups.
 Each group consists of pairs of cloned basic blocks between two functions.
-These basic blocks belong to the same group, since they can be connected in the control flow.
+These basic blocks belong to the same group since they can be connected in the control flow.
 By clicking on each clone pair, the above two text views will jump to the corresponding basic blocks and compare their differences using string alignment.

 ![image](https://cloud.githubusercontent.com/assets/8474647/9868089/b6f03026-5b42-11e5-8368-e304ba7674c4.png)